Radu2k/Exam_Sheet_Automatic_Folder_Allocation_2/README.md

 ### Installing
 I recommand to use linux and pip command.

-Extract the zip and place all in the same folder.
+Extract the MobileNet.zip and place scripts and .h5 file in the same folder.

 Open the project in PyCharm and you will need to import the following: